kwameopareasiedu/firedeck/README.md

 ### Module Client

 The `client` directory contains the source that would be included in the frontend application of the Firedeck runtime via Typescript path aliasing.

-The client directory copies [Next.js app-router]() structure and has a structure like so:
+The client directory copies [Next.js' app-router](https://nextjs.org/docs/app) structure (_minus
+server components and functions_) and has a structure like so:

 ```
 <module-name>/